 Tree Preservation Order

-The Tree Preservation Order is a means of protecting trees.
-It is placed on trees which are particularly attractive, or which enhance the appearance of an area.
-It can apply to an individual tree or a whole woodland.
+The Tree Preservation Order protects our tree / trees.
+It is placed on attractive trees, or which enhance the appearance of an area..

 If a tree is protected by a Tree Preservation Order, you CANNOT do any of the following without consent: